 The following businesses have successfully completed the application process and are members of the GoGreenET Green Business recognition program!

-Applications for the program are closed for 2014.
-Check out the GoGreen Business Recognition Survey to help prepare for next year.
+Applications for the program are currently being accepted for 2015.
+Use the GoGreen Business Recognition Survey to share your organization's sustainability efforts and best practices.

 Armstrong Relocation/United Van Lines

 Asset Planning Corp. -- The four-person office of Asset Planning Corp. may be small, but they are big believers in giving back to their community.
 We recognized their efforts in 2012 in "Size no barrier to earth-friendly volunteering"

 Cemex -- At the CEMEX cement plant in Knoxville, what became a robust sustainability initiative and trend-setting conservation program began simply as an effort to be of service.
 The company developed a process to use old tires from the community for power, keeping them out of landfills and contributing to a 9 percent reduction in the plant's fossil fuel use since 2010.
 Residue from the process is also used in manufacturing.
 Read the Cemex story: Cement plant grows greener to be of service.

 Cherokee Health Systems

 City of Knoxville -- Knoxville received our 2011 Green Business Renewable Energy Award in recognition of the solar projects put forward by the city and also its efforts to build awareness of solar technology and industry in Tennessee.
 Read about the recent model solar project demonstrating third-party financing in the April Business Journal article, "Initiative seeks to reduce solar's startup costs."
 In 2012, we spoke with new Mayor Madeline Rogero about her administration's sustainability efforts and future plans in, "Tight budget, new mandates refine mayor's agenda."